err53/ocac-python-club/notes/week-2-notes.md

 | Equal to                 | `==`   |
 | Not equal to             | `!=`   |

-Note: We don't use a single equal sign `=` because that's used for variable assignments already.
+Note: We don't use a single equal sign `=` for the equal to comparison because that's used for variable assignments already.

 ## Extra info I (Jason) thought might be helpful